SEPTA Key: SEPTA Key Tix

 In December 2022, SEPTA released a public beta of SEPTA Key Tix after a months-long closed trial.
 This feature allows for occasional riders to buy passes for all modes of rapid transit (except Regional Rail) from a smartphone that can be scanned as a ticket via QR code.
-The fares for SEPTA Key Tix are the same those on the SEPTA Key, which is at a discount to cash prices.
+The fares for SEPTA Key Tix are the same as those on SEPTA Key, which is at a discount to cash prices.
 The fare also includes one free transfer, which has been unavailable with cash fares since SEPTA did away with paper transfers.
 There have been some complaints about SEPTA Key Tix, which have included difficulties of using the platform, disuse of money stored in the "travel wallet" to buy tickets, and no integration with mobile payment services such as Apple Pay and Google Pay; however, SEPTA has announced plans to support those and other forms of contactless payment within the program in the near future.
+SEPTA announced that sales ended at the beginning of March 2026 for SEPTA Key Tix and that all passes held must be used by August 28, 2026.